jimfinnis/GeminiNPC/README.md

 string: |
     This is my persona string.
 It can be multiple lines.

-# "You are {{gender}}" is prepended to the entire persona string.
-This sets the {{gender}} for
-# an NPC if none is specified with the "/gemini gender" command.
-It is optional - if omitted,
+# This sets the {{gender}} for an NPC if none is specified with the "/gemini gender" command.
-# a value given in the main config.yml is used.
+# It is optional - if omitted, a value given in the main config.yml is used.
 If that's not present "non-binary" is used.

-default-gender:
+default-gender: non-binary

 # This is a list of template values that can be used in the persona string.